QingyuanLi1211/ChatGPT-enhanced-APRs/README.md

 ```
 #### 2. FixAgent

-We use the defualt settings for FixAgent.
-There are three agents useed: fixer (fix the actual code), analyzer (reasoning the code), localizer (localize the wrong code).
+We use the default settings for FixAgent.
+There are three agents used: fixer (fix the actual code), analyzer (reasoning the code), and localizer (localize the wrong code).

 #### 3. SRepair

-Same settings as SRepair, Comment/Buggy Code, Trigger Test and Error message are extracted from datasets, which is leveraged to from Repair Suggestions.
-In last step, Generation model are requested to fix code.
+The same settings as SRepair, Comment/Buggy Code, Trigger Test, and Error message are extracted from datasets, which are leveraged from Repair Suggestions.
+In the last step, the Generation model is requested to fix the code.

+### RQ2: Memorization
+You can use the functions complete_function_and_perplexity and sliding_window_clone_detection to calculate ATCC, ATCH, AP, and RAP for any benchmarks, or you can just use the function calculate_bugsinpy(), calculate_d4j_all(), calculate_humanevaljava() to calculate ATCC, ATCH, AP, and RAP for the three benchmarks.
+All these functions are in the script RQ2/RQ2.py.

+### RQ3: Impact of Memorization
+#### RQ3-1: Reducing memorization
+To use JavaTransformer, you need to change your data format to .java file.
+After that, you can transform Defects4J with JavaTransformer (using mutation operators VR, RC, and US).
+Note that JavaTransformer can only receive function-level code snippets, so you need to extract the buggy function from Defects4J.
+When finishing the transformation, you can fix these bugs exactly the way you experimented with RQ1.
+#### RQ3-1: Increasing memorization

 ### Evaluate Datasets